 Exercising your singing muscles requires some stretching and warming and relaxing, just like muscles normally associated with the gym.
 Here are some of the most tried and true methods.

 Practicing proper hydration techniques is one of the best ways to keep your voice perpetually relaxed and sound your best.
 “Wouldn’t there be a handful of techniques that apply to hydration, like some sort of separate blog post as useful and well written as this one?”
-Yep! (embed URL of the hydration blog post)
+Yep!
+Right here.

 Find a mirror.
 Let your arms hang loosely at your sides.
 Keep your back straight.
 Gently keep your jaw clenched as you slowly swing it back and forth from the center of your chest to your left and right shoulders.
 Swing for five full rotations, swallowing and breathing normally and being conscious of your neck muscles.
 Next, do five of the same rotations, except slowly look up toward the ceiling and down to the floor.
 (Do not do this while someone is asking you yes or no questions.)